dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-3 Basic Block Placement.md

   coldFunc();
 // hot path again
 ```
 Figure @fig:BBLayout shows two possible physical layouts for this snippet of code.
 Figure @fig:BB_default is the layout most compiler will emit by default, given no hints provided.
-The layout that is shown in figure @fig:BB_better can be achieved if we invert the condition `cond` and place hot code as a fall-through.
+The layout that is shown in Figure @fig:BB_better can be achieved if we invert the condition `cond` and place hot code as a fall-through.

 <div id="fig:BBLayout">
 ![default layout](../../img/cpu_fe_opts/BBLayout_Default.jpg){#fig:BB_default width=30%}